Uzbek Wikipedia: WikiStipendiya

-On May 20, 2022, the Agency for Youth Affairs of the Republic of Uzbekistan launched the WikiStipendiya edit-a-thon.
-The project's name is a portmanteau of "wiki" and "stipendiya" (scholarship).
-The Agency of Information and Mass Communications collaborated with the Council of Young Artists and Wikimedians of the Uzbek language User Group to organize this event.
+On 20 May 2022, the Agency for Youth Affairs of the Republic of Uzbekistan launched the WikiStipendiya edit-a-thon.
+The project's name is a portmanteau of 'wiki' and 'stipendiya' (scholarship).
+The Agency of Information and Mass Communications collaborated with the Council of Young Artists and Wikimedians of the Uzbek language User Group to organise this event.
 The edit-a-thon was inspired by a decree of Shavkat Mirziyoyev on improving the presence of the Uzbek language in the digital world.

 It encouraged content creation on the Uzbek Wikipedia, particularly by students, and aimed to increase the number of editors on Uzbek-language wikis.

-Before 2022, government agencies reviewed Uzbek Wikipedia and created various sample articles, recognizing that Uzbek Wikipedia was a part of the digital world.
-After the inspections, people from the Youth Affairs Agency contacted Uzbek admins and Wikipedians about a potential collaboration that materialized in the WikiStipendiya contest in 2022.
+Before 2022, government agencies reviewed Uzbek Wikipedia and created various sample articles, recognising that Uzbek Wikipedia was part of the digital world.
+After the inspections, people from the Youth Affairs Agency contacted Uzbek admins and Wikipedians about a potential collaboration, which materialised in the WikiStipendiya contest in 2022.
 Notably, Uzbek President Shavkat Mirziyoyev congratulated the Uzbek community for the contest in a speech on 30 June 2022.

-Since the beginning of the contest, the number of new articles soared to 200-400 articles per day, and many vital articles were created.
-On July 3, 2022, Uzbek Wikipedia reached 150,000 articles.
-On August 2, 2022, Uzbek reached 159,000 articles after a drive to create articles about archaeological sites in Uzbekistan resulted in nearly 3,000 articles that day.
-In the first week of August, Uzbek Wikipedia conducted the WikiOromgoh (WikiCamp) program, hosted by the Agency for Youth Affairs and the local Wikimedians aimed at young Wikipedians.
+Since the beginning of the contest, the number of new articles soared to 200–400 articles per day, and many vital articles were created.
+On 3 July 2022, Uzbek Wikipedia reached 150,000 articles.
+On 2 August 2022, Uzbek reached 159,000 articles after a drive to create articles about archaeological sites in Uzbekistan resulted in nearly 3,000 articles that day.
+In the first week of August, Uzbek Wikipedia conducted the WikiOromgoh (WikiCamp) programme, hosted by the Agency for Youth Affairs and the local Wikimedians, aimed at young Wikipedians.
 The project, a part of WikiStipendiya, added more than 8,000 articles on many topics in one week.

-On 26 November 2022, Uzbek Wikipedia reached 200,000 articles, after several thousands of articles, many of them about settlements in Turkey, Azerbaijan, and Tajikistan, as well as about many other topics, were added during the second WikiCamp, which took place from 23 to 29 November 2022.
+On 26 November 2022, Uzbek Wikipedia reached 200,000 articles, after several thousand articles—many of them about settlements in Turkey, Azerbaijan, and Tajikistan, as well as on many other topics—were added during the second WikiCamp, which took place from 23 to 29 November 2022.